act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 - The motion to operate the device is not used through an [accessibility supported][] interface, which is listed as a valid exception to [SC 2.5.4][SC2.5.4].
 - The motion is not [essential][] for the functionality it triggers, which is listed as a valid exception to [SC 2.5.4][SC2.5.4].
-- If there is more than one [instrument][] in the set found by Expectation 1, this rule assumes that each [instrument][] fulfils a different part of the event's result.
-If more than one [instrument][] fulfils the same part of the result, then only one of those [instruments][instrument] needs to meet expectation 2.
-In this instance, this rule will fail while [success criterion 2.5.4][SC2.5.4] might still be satisfied.

 ## Accessibility Support